-Police constable murdered in his car in Nakuru town, pistol missing
+Police constable murdered in his car, pistol missing

 A police officer attached to Nakuru East Police Division has been found murdered in his car parked near his residence in Nakuru Town.